Kamaleshwaran11/SecurePass-Vault/README.md

 - Export to CSV/JSON

--Real Email OTP Support
+- Real Email OTP Support

 ## 👨‍💻 Developed By

  Kamaleshwaran.S

  📍 Chennai, India

  🌐 Portfolio <link href="https://kamaleshwaran11.github.io/"> | 💻 GitHub

+## 🪪 License
+This project is licensed under the MIT License. </br>
+Feel free to use and contribute!